-Imagine creating a beautiful stone pathway, with a soft-textured green leaves and blue flowers growing in between the stones!
+Imagine creating a beautiful stone pathway, with a soft-textured green leaves and blue flowers growing in between the stones.

 Tolerant of heavy foot traffic, Pratia is a great choice for pathways and between stepping stones.
-The seed pods of Pratia attract birds and plants make a good lawn substitute.
+The seed pods of Pratia attract birds and the plants make a good lawn substitute.

-For those looking to add texture and color to rocky areas, Pratia also makes a good choice for growing over walls, in rock gardens, and in mixed containers.
+For those looking to add texture and color to rocky areas, Pratia also makes a good choice for growing over walls, in rock gardens, and mixed containers.
 It makes an excellent living mulch; the dense soil cover it provides keeps out weeds.
 It’s also a good plant for erosion control.
 Pratia blooms repeatedly through the growing season and given the mild winters in Portland, it is also evergreen.

 One caveat: Pratia suffers in compacted soil, so amend compacted or clay soils appropriately before installing a pathway.
 Pratia also provides another option for perennially sought after blue flowers in the garden.

 Not technically Blue Star Creeper, this species has larger, ½ inch leaves and light blue or white flowers in summer.
 Leaves are dark green.
 Flowers are similar to those of lobelia, with two lobes in the upper lip and three lobes on the lower lip.
 Attractive, purple-red fruit adds another point of interest for this plant.

 Also known under the synonyms Isotoma fluviatilis and Laurentia fluviatilis, Pratia pedunculata, Blue Star Creeper- This plant has ¼ inch, bright green leaves that have a very small stem.
 Tiny, pale blue flowers bloom in late spring and summer.